Tenzro Testnet is live. Get testnet TNZO

 ← Back to Whitepapers

-Tenzro Protocol: Infrastructure for the AI Age
+Tenzro Protocol: The Operating System for the AI Economy

-March 2026
+April 2026

 Abstract

-The Tenzro Protocol encompasses four foundational components:
+The Tenzro Protocol encompasses five foundational components:

 The network is fully decentralized—anyone can install and run a node, stake TNZO to become a validator, or register as a service provider.
 With live testnet endpoints, comprehensive identity and payment implementations, and a clear path to mainnet, Tenzro Protocol represents a fundamental rethinking of blockchain infrastructure for the agentic economy.